 Orishas also spelled Orisa, are natural forces or supernatural entities of the universe.
-These entities are also referred to as deities or gods of the elements in the Yoruba religion of West Africa.
+These spirits are also referred to as deities or gods of the elements in the Yoruba religion of West Africa.
 They serve as conduits or intermediaries between humans and the Supreme Being (Olodumare) to benefit and help humans enjoy life.

 There are innumerable Orishas in the Ifa tradition.
 Some of the most popular Orishas are Orunmila, Eshu, Ogun, Obatala, Sango, Oya, and Yemoja.
-These spiritual forces embody elements of natural elements like the river, ocean, thunder, and wind.
+These spiritual forces embody elements of nature like the river, ocean, thunder, and wind.
 They are also linked to unique attributes such as wisdom, peace, love, health, and prosperity.
 Many people desire to connect with these beloved deities for these reasons and more.

 The following descriptions outline some of the major Orishas in the Ifa tradition and their attributes.
 Though keep in mind that these Orishas are revered in many traditions outside of Nigeria.
 And each society has its own beliefs surrounding the character and nature of these deities within their culture.

 Orunmila is the Grand Priest of Ifa.
-He is the first Orisha to be reckoned with in the history of Ifa tradition.
+He is the first Orisha to be reckoned with in the history of the Ifa tradition.
 Orunmila brought the wisdom of Olodumare to earth.
 The Yoruba people venerate Orunmila as a prophet of Ifa, spirit of destiny, and Orisha of wisdom and knowledge.

 Eshu, also known as Esu or Elegba, is another prominent Orisha of the Ifa spiritual system.
 Eshu understands all the languages spoken in the world and serves as a messenger between humans and the gods.
 As the harbinger of rewards and punishment, Eshu often instills a sense of fear or trepidation in some.
 He is known for his pranks, cruelty, unpredictability, and for being disruptive.
 Hence, he is often referred to as the ‘trickster god.’

 Ogun is the elemental deity of iron, as he was a warrior during his sojourn on earth.
 He cleared the way for other Orishas to gain entrance to the planet using a metal ax and the help of a dog.